pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 - Fix: Don't try to transfer CDN images from OnPrem root site collections #278 [gautamdsheth]
 - Fix: Remove asp prefixes from XML block when processing on-premises pages #280 [pkbullock]
 - Fix: Fetching the fields from the list instead of the content types for more robustness in metadata copy of publishing pages #279 [gautamdsheth]
+- Fix: Changed version request credentials to use clientContext credentials #289 [thechriskent]

 ## [September release - version 1.0.1909.0]